Nemzeti Bajnokság I

+The Nemzeti Bajnokság ([ˈnɛmzɛti ˈbɒjnokʃaːɡ], lit. 'national championship'), also known as NB I or Fizz Liga after its title sponsor, OTP Bank's webshop subsidiary, is a professional association football league in Hungary and the highest level of the Hungarian football league system.

 Twelve teams compete in the league, playing each other three times, once at home, once away, and the third match is played at the stadium that the last match was not played at.
-At the end of the season, the top team enters the qualification for the UEFA Champions League, while the runner-up and the third place, together with the winner of the Magyar Kupa enter the UEFA Europa Conference League qualification rounds.
-The bottom two clubs are relegated to Nemzeti Bajnokság II, the second-level league, to be replaced by the winner and the runner up of the NB2.
+At the end of the season, the top team enters the qualification rounds for the UEFA Champions League, while the runner-up and the third place, together with the winner of the Magyar Kupa enter the UEFA Conference League qualification rounds.
+The bottom two clubs are relegated to Nemzeti Bajnokság II, the second-level league, to be replaced by the winner and the runner up of the NB II.

 History

+1901-1930

 The first championship in 1901 was contested by BTC, MUE, FTC, Műegyetemi AFC, and Budapesti SC, with the latter winning the championship.
-Although the two first championships were won by Budapesti TC, the other titles that decade were won by FTC and MTK.
+Although the two first championships were won by Budapesti TC, the other titles that decade were won by FTC and MTK, with the latter doing so undefeated in 1906 and 1908.

 In the 1910s and 1920s, the championship was dominated by Ferencváros and MTK.

+The green and whites won 7 league titles between 1905 and 1913, while MTK won 9 consecutive national championships, a recording standing to this day.

+In 1929 MTK claimed their 13th league title, expanding the gap between their trophy cabinet and that of Ferencváros.
+With 13 championships at the time, MTK were the record champions.